 |-verbose||Displays a longer description for all errors found.|

-lmdiag allows you to diagnose problems when a product cannot check out a license.
-In particular, you can test if your licenses are valid and if the license server is running.
-When you run this utility, it attempts to check out a license.
+lmdiag command allows you to diagnose problems when a product cannot check out a license.
+In particular, you can test if your licenses are valid and if the License Server is running.
+When you run this command, it attempts to check out a license.

 lmdiag -c license_file_list [-n] [feature[:keyword=value]]

 |-c license_file_list||Diagnoses the specified files.
 You can also use:-c @localhost or -c @server-name|

 |feature||Limits the feedback to the specified feature.|

 |keyword=value||If a license file contains multiple lines for a particular feature, the result is limited to the line containing the text value.
 For example: